-For spot treatment, like pain relief, rub the diluted oil over the effected area.
+For spot treatment, like pain relief, rub the diluted oil over the affected area.
 For general body wellness, apply the diluted oils to your pulse points where they can be easily absorbed into the bloodstream.

 If you would like to check out our selection of pre-blended & ready to use essential oil rollers, check out our online shop!

 Another way to enjoy the benefits of essential oils is by inhaling the scent.
 Rub the diluted oils on your palms or on a tissue, lightly cover your face, and breathe slowly & deeply.
 You can also buy essential oil jewelry (like this one!) where you put a few drops of oil on a small pad, then you place the pad in an open locket-type necklace and enjoy the scent all day.